 Mexican Wedding Cookies

-Mexican wedding cookies are one of my must-make Christmas favorites, along with Kris Kringles and Snickerdoodles.
+Mexican wedding cookies are one of my must-make Christmas sweet treat, along with Iced Sugar Cookies and Snickerdoodles.
 Every year, my kids and I have a holiday baking day, and these adorable little gems are always on the list.
-These cookies look like beautiful snowballs, and they’re packed full of chopped almonds (or pecans) and a lovely nutty flavor.
+These cookies look like beautiful snowballs, and they’re packed full of chopped almonds (or pecans) and a lovely buttery, nutty flavor.

 How Do You Make Mexican Wedding Cookies?

-This cookie recipe starts with butter, powdered sugar, vanilla and almond extract, which are creamed together using an electric mixer.
-Next, blend in the flour, salt and nuts to form a crumbly shortbread-style dough.
-Roll the dough into small balls, place on a baking sheet and bake for about 15 minutes.
-Cookies will be set, but not yet browned when they are done.
-Let cookies cool for just a couple of minutes and then roll them in powdered sugar.
+- Let cookies cool for a couple of minutes and then roll them in powdered sugar.
 Let them cool completely and give them one more roll in the powdered sugar for a wonderful treat!

 Tips For Making Mexican Wedding Cookies